FlashPanel/docs/docs/en/what-is-flash-panel.md

 ## Find out more

-In addition to the documentation on this page, we also provide additional videos on our Youtube channel {{ data.name }} that further explain our services and provide additional knowledge about server administration.
+In addition to the documentation on this page, we also provide additional videos on our YouTube channel {{ data.name }} that further explain our services and offer additional knowledge about server administration.

-<a :href="data.youtube" target="_blank">Youtube {{ data.name }}</a>
+<a :href="data.youtube" target="_blank">YouTube {{ data.name }}</a>

 ## IP address {{ data.name }}